stewdio/getScriptContext.js/README.md

 **Note that we are not talking about the HTML file’s URL here.
 This gets at an included script’s own URL.
 I’ve never seen this done before.**
+(I originally created this hack in 2013 as part of my [Jem](https://github.com/stewdio/jem) experiment.
+It’s truly outrageous.)